-I was driving home and debating the relative merits of Taco Bell, which while appropriately controversial in terms of whether it counts as “Mexican,” still manages to warm my heart and tummy.
-I remembered one particular Taco Bell location close to me that always seemed to have a friendly woman and great service.
+I was driving home and debating the relative merits of Taco Bell.
+As I assessed the variables, I remembered one particular Taco Bell location close to me that always seemed to have a friendly woman and great service.

 Upon ordering, I heard the same kind voice coming through the speaker.
-When I pulled up to the drive-thru window, I said to the cashier, “I want to let you know that I chose this location because I remembered that you are often here and that you are nice.”
-We laughed a little, both agreeing about how “nice” makes a big difference.
-She introduced me to her colleague, who had actually been the one to take my order.
-My response—“there are two of you!
-At the same location!”
+When I pulled up to the drive-thru window, I told the cashier, “I want to let you know that I chose this location because I remembered that you are often here and nice.”
+We laughed a little, both agreeing about how being “nice” makes a big difference.
+She introduced me to her colleague, and we had a lovely short exchange.

 As she gave my total, it seemed slightly lower than I had thought.
 She said, “I gave you my ‘nice person discount.’”
 Sure enough, the receipt said “senior discount.”
 The gesture made me smile all the way home.